Create Config Command#

 • Values >= 1: absolute count (e.g., 10 = at least 10 occurrences)

-• Omit or comment out to disable (keep all categories)
+• Set to 0, omit, or comment out to disable (keep all categories)

 • Useful for reducing noise from rare categorical values and preventing overfitting